Call

 8 types of electrical hazard in the workplace

 It’s very easy to fall victim to an electrical hazard in the workplace.
-Many assume that only poorly maintained businesses with ignorant staff suffer from injuries and serious incidents.
+Many assume that only poorly maintained businesses with untrained staff suffer from injuries and serious incidents.
 But that’s simply not true.

-Whether it is overloading sockets or not noticing a kitchen appliance is showing wear and tear – there are many electrical risks that all employees should be aware of.
 Along with knowledge of the Electricity at Work Regulations (1989) and Health and Safety at Work Act (1974), everyone in the workplace should ensure they are staying compliant.

 Read on for 8 electrical hazards that everyone should recognise in the workplace.